Are Incarcerated Students Eligible For FWS Or FSEOG?

 The following guidelines from the FSA Handbook, Volume 6, Chapter 2, are some of the issues a school must normally consider when developing an off-campus FWS position:

-With Federal Pell Grant restoration coming in 2023, this may be an area the U.S. Department of Education (ED) focuses on at some point--that is, providing schools with more guidance on how incarcerated students might be able to access FWS funds.
+With Federal Pell Grant restoration in 2023, this may be an area the U.S. Department of Education (ED) focuses on at some point--that is, providing schools with more guidance on how incarcerated students might be able to access FWS funds.

 P&P Builder: NASFAA’s Policies & Procedures (P&P) Builder guides you step-by-step through the creation of a centralized, accessible policies and procedures manual.
 This is included in the cost of NASFAA Value Plus membership.
 There is an additional cost for other membership levels.